motion/orbit/projects/blog/src/pages/hello-world/index.md

 date: '2018-09-29T22:12:03.284Z'
 ---

-I'm really excited to start talking about Orbit.
-It's certainly been an intense few years of development and it feels really great to reach the point of putting it out in the world.
+I'm certainly excited to start talking about Orbit.
+It's been an intense few years of development and I'm happy we can start to put it out into the world.

-I'll start with the big news: we have a [first alpha build]().
+But first, what you want: [our first alpha build]().
 Give it a try.
-While some of the interesting parts are not yet enabled, we have pushed hard to get it to where we can start getting feedback.
+While some interesting pieces are not yet in place, we pushed hard to get to where you can use it and give feedback.

 So, what is Orbit?

-Let's start with our mission:
+Let's start with a mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that shifts the balance of power -- from companies to individuals -- to give more flexible, powerful and inuitive control over our knowledge.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that shifts the balance of power -- from companies to individuals -- for more flexible, powerful and inuitive control over our knowledge.

-The idea is this: incentives and the way platforms are structured today hold us back from being able to collaborate, explore and extend the information we create.
+The idea is this: incentives and the way platforms are structured today hold us back from being able to use and synchonize all information we create effectively.

-### Orbit, The Product
+### Orbit, The Thing

 Orbit is a new type of thing.
-It's the mid point between your Browser and your Operating System -- a knowledge platform that aims to take disparate information and make it easy to find, explore and understand.
+It's a mid point between a Browser and an Operating System -- a knowledge platform that takes disparate information and puts it together.

-It's like your own little personal assistant, keeping you up to date as you normally work.

-But it's also trying to change the world as it is today: a world where you have _almost no control over your information_.
+It's trying to change the world as it is today: a world where you have _almost no real control over your information_.

-The question it's trying to answer is: why haven't we realized the flexible and powerful interfaces we were promised in Minority Report and Iron Man?
-Are our current intranet systems the best we can do to give our company knowledge a "home base"?
+It's a bit easier to frame is like this: why haven't we realized the flexible and powerful interfaces we were promised in Minority Report and Iron Man?
+Are our current intranet systems the best we can do to give knowledge a "operating system"?

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

-And I'm not talking about _fanciness_ here.
-While the interfaces of movies are often ridiculous and impractical (who can keep their arms up like that for more than a few minutes?), what they do get right is a level of fluidity and unification that has actually _regressed_ since the pre-internet era.
+And I'm not interested in the _fanciness_ of sci-fi interfaces.
+While the UI's of movies are often ridiculous and impractical (who can keep their arms up like that for any time?), what they do get right is a level of fluidity, unification and exploration that has actually _regressed_ since the pre-internet era.

-Operating Systems used to give us a lot more flexibility than The Cloud of today.
-We could for the most part take files and use them across different apps.
-We could search across all our information.
+Before the cloud, Operating Systems gave us some level of flexibility.
+We had files.
+We could often use them with different apps.
+We could search and organize them.

-But Operating Systems were replaced by browser tabs, and for all the incredible good thats done, the trend has been anti-Iron-Man.
-I think there's room for a platform that fixes that: by mandating apps on it sync their "data" to a common form in exchange for some really compelling abilities.
+But Operating Systems were replaced by browser tabs, and for all the good that's done, the trend has been strictly anti-Iron-Man since then.
+I think there's room for a platform that fixes that by doing one thing: mandating apps on it sync their "data" to a common form, like a file.

 I want to live in a world where:

-- You can navigate related knowledge under one interface.
+- You can navigate all related knowledge in one interface.
-- You can be confident your information is complete, accurate, up to date.
+- You can be confident it's complete, accurate, up to date.
 - You can explore it flexibly: by people, topics, time, etc.
-- You are augmented as you work: seeing contextually relevant information.
+- You are augmented as you work: with relevant information to whatever you do.
 - You can explore, correlate, build, script and extend it.
-- You can do all of this without having to expose your data to any external company.
+- You can do all of this without having to give up your data to 3rd parties.

-That's a tall order and Orbit doesn't do all of this yet.
-Here is what it does do today:
+It's a tall order!
+Orbit doesn't do all of it, yet.
+What does Orbit do?
+Here's a quick demo I recorded today walking through some of the interface:

 [video]